Antonia Lopez: Nebraska Teen Who Admitted Tossing Baby Out Window Gets Probation

 In addition to probation, Lopez was sentenced to spend time in a group home because authorities believe she does not seem to understand the seriousness of her crime.

-Deputy Douglas County Attorney Jennifer Chrystal-Clark noted that Lopez has made statements that indicate she does not “understand the severity of her actions” and there are also “concerns about her family not understanding the severity of what happened,” reports the Omaha World-Herald.
+Deputy Douglas County Attorney Jennifer Chrystal-Clark noted that Lopez has made statements that indicate she does not “understand the severity of her actions” and there are also “concerns about her family not understanding the severity of what happened,” reported the Omaha World-Herald.
 McClung argued that Lopez understands what occurred and thought that her newborn baby was stillborn.

 At press, Lopez was still behind bars and will not be released until a group home is found that is willing to take her in.
-The Omaha World-Herald notes that officials are having a tough time finding a group home that is agreeable to accepting Lopez because they believe she is a risk, which her attorney, McClung disputes.
+The Omaha World-Herald noted that officials are having a tough time finding a group home that is agreeable to accepting Lopez because they believe she is a risk, which her attorney, McClung disputes.

 [Featured Image by KatarzynaBialasiewicz/ThinkStock]